kxr/kxr.github.io/_posts/2016-07-07-aws-certified-solutions-architech-professional-preparation-notes.md

 ## Route53

 - You can create multiple hosted zones for the same domain name. e.g. hosted zone Z1234 can be a test version of example.com hosted on name servers ns-1, ns-2, ns-3, and ns-4.
 Similarly, hosted zone Z5678 can be your production version of example.com, hosted on ns-5, ns-6, ns-7, and ns-8.
 Route 53 will answer DNS queries for example.com differently depending on which name server you send the DNS query to.
+- You can use Route 53 to configure split-view DNS / split-horizon DNS.
+You can create internal and external versions of the same website or application (e.g. for testing), you can configure public and private hosted zones to return different internal and external IP addresses for the same domain name.
 - Route 53 support wildcard entries e.g. \*.example.com.
 - Route 53 does not support DNSSEC at this time.
 - Route 53 supports both forward (AAAA) and reverse (PTR) IPv6 records.
 However, the Route 53 service itself is not available over IPv6 at this time.